rkapl123/DBAddin/docs/DBFuncs.md

 <pre lang="vb">concatCellsSep(separator, ParameterList)</pre>

 `concatCellsSep` does the same as concatCells, however inserting a separator between the concatenated values.
-It's use is the building of long and complex queries, too:
+Its use is the building of long and complex queries, too:

 <pre lang="vbnet">DBRowFetch(concatCellsSep(E1:E4),"",A1,A8:A9,C8:D8)</pre>